 What’s Love Got To Do With It?
 When it comes to your diet, it’s got EVERYTHING to do with it.
-OK, well, maybe not love, but definitely sex and sexual function or dysfunction.
+OK, well, maybe not love, but definitely sexual desire and erectile dysfunction.

-Obviously it’s much easier for women to fake it, and they tend to chalk it up to being tired or “not in the mood” when they fail to reach orgasm, as they normally would, or if they’re having trouble becoming aroused at all.
-But just as with men, it’s really all related to lack of blood in your nether regions.
+Obviously it’s much easier for women to fake it, or they tend to chalk it up to being tired or “not in the mood” when they fail to reach orgasm as they normally would, or if they’re having trouble becoming aroused at all.
+However, just as with men, failure to become aroused can be related to the lack of blood flow to your nether regions.

-While most men (and some women) are reaching for viagara or another other quick fix, what they really need to do is reach for a fork full of plant protein and ditch the animal products.
+While most men (and some women) are reaching for viagara or other quick fix methods, what they really need to do is reach for a plate full of plant protein and ditch the animal products.

-All of the pills in the world aren’t going to unclog your arteries long term, and by continuing to consume animal protein on a regular basis, you place yourself at risk of major diseases, including heart disease, diabetes and cancer, which has now been confirmed in the recent study(6), published by the World Health Organization.
+All of the pills in the world won’t unclog your arteries long-term, and by continuing to consume animal products on a regular basis, you place yourself at risk of major diseases.
+Diseases which include not only heart disease, but diabetes and many forms of cancer, which has now been confirmed in the recent study(6), published by the World Health Organization.

-By contrast, long term studies(3) and doctor’s personal experiences show that a plant based diet can significantly improve and even reverse the symptoms and diseases caused by animal product consumption.
-However, it’s important to undo the damage before it’s too late, as sadly, for many people, the first sign of a clogged artery is a fatal heart attack or stroke.
+By contrast, long term studies(3) and doctor’s personal experiences show that a plant-based diet can significantly improve and even reverse the symptoms and diseases caused by animal consumption.
+However, it’s important to undo the damage before it’s too late, as sadly, for many people the first sign of a clogged artery is a fatal heart attack or stroke.

 - Cholesterol and Heart Disease, Physicians Committee for Responsible Medicine